Lexis Rex Home

 sein

-1. v. (with a predicate adjective or predicate nominative) to be
+1. v. (copulative, with a predicate adjective or predicate nominative) to be

-2. v. (with a predicate adjective and an indirect object) to feel (to experience a certain condition)
+2. v. (with a dative object and certain adjectives) to feel, (to experience a condition)

 8 sie